Google Cloud Identity and Access Management – IAM

 - IAM uses Recommender to compare project-level role grants with the permissions that each member used during the past 90 days.

-- Depending on the usage of the member and permissions provided, IAM recommender recommends less permissive role or to revoke the role.
+- Depending on the usage of the member and permissions provided, IAM recommender recommends a less permissive role or to revoke the role.

 - IAM recommender never suggests a change that increases a member’s level of access.